A-New-BellHope/bellhop/README.md

 an eigenray.
 Furthermore, it assumed that any run other than eigenrays was coherent TL, ignoring incoherent, semi-coherent, and arrivals.
 This function was reworked to use `ApplyContribution` to support all of these run types.

+### Non-TL runs not handled correctly in Cerveny influence

+The two Cerveny influence functions (ray-centered and Cartesian in 2D; 3D Cerveny is referenced in commented out code but not provided) do not support eigenray and arrivals runs.
+This is now checked, instead of silently failing.

 ### Missing divide by zero check in Nx2D reflect